-If you need transportation to receive covered benefits such as medical, behavioral, dental, vision and pharmacy services, call Sentara Health Plans Transportation Services.
-Sentara Health Plans covers non-emergency transportation for covered services.
-If you have trouble getting an appointment, call Sentara Health Plans Transportation Where's My Ride/Ride Assist, Member Services or your care manager.
-FAMIS children are not eligible for Non-Emergency Medical Transportation.
+If you have trouble getting an appointment, call Sentara Health Plans Transportation Where's My Ride/Ride Assist, Member Services, or your care manager.
+FAMIS members are not eligible for Non-Emergency Medical Transportation.

-If you need transportation to developmental disability waiver services, contact the Cardinal Care Transportation for Developmental Disability Waiver Services Contractor at 1-866-386-8331 (TTY: 1-866-288-3133) or visit transportation.dmas.virginia.gov.
+If you need transportation to developmental disability waiver services, contact the Cardinal Care Transportation for Developmental Disability Waiver Services Contractor at 1-866-386-8331 (TTY: 711) or visit transportation.dmas.virginia.gov.
 If you have problems getting transportation to your developmental disability waiver services, call Where's My Ride at 1-866-246-9979 or your developmental disability waiver Case Manager.